Healthy Homes Assessment Lower Hutt

 Home Assessments Lower Hutt for Rental Properties

-There are numerous things to be able to examine in the home inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
-A few examples are:
+There are many things you should look for when conducting the house inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standard.
+Some examples include:

-The repercussions of not having an Healthy home in relation to the Residential Tenancies Act and consequently getting on the wrong side of the tenant services ruling can be significant for property owners and landlords.
-For specialist guidance, contact us today and book your rental properties home assessment.
+The repercussions of not having a Healthy home in relation to the Residential Tenancies Act and consequently falling on the wrong side of a tenancy services ruling can have a significant impact for landlords and property managers.
+For expert advice, call today to schedule your rental properties house evaluation.

 home assessments for rental properties